Script Debugger Subtabs

 Note:

-The Break Points subtab is not used for SuiteScript 2.1 scripts.
-Logging of SuiteScript 2.1 scripts is done on the Chrome DevTools debugger console.
+The Break Points subtab isn't used for SuiteScript 2.1 scripts.
+SuiteScript 2.1 script logging is done on the Chrome DevTools debugger console.
 For more information about debugging SuiteScript 2.1 scripts, see Introduction to Chrome DevTools for SuiteScript 2.1 Script Debugging.

 The Break Points subtab shows all your instruction-level (line) break points as well as your user event break points.
-Note that you can add user event break points by selecting user events from the Break on User Event list.
+You can add user event break points by selecting user events from the Break on User Event list.

 The Script Debugger Break Points tab.